department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="reserve-component-army-air-national guard">Member of a reserve component, or member of the Army National Guard or the Air National Guard</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="reserve-component-army-air-national guard">Member of a reserve component, the Army National Guard, or the Air National Guard</button>
 <div id="reserve-component-army-air-national guard" class="usa-accordion-content">

 The person died while hospitalized or getting treatment at the expense of the United States for injury or disease they got under honorable conditions while performing active duty for training or inactive duty training